yonguelink/SchoolWork/README.md

 		0. TP3
 			* The Web Client of the server made in the TP1
 		0. Project
-			* (Upcoming) The plannibouffe project we had in IGL301, but actually coded
+			* The plannibouffe project we had in IGL301, but actually coded
 		0. Portfolio
-			* (Upcoming) Simple review of questions we had to answer out of videos
+			* Simple review of questions we had to answer out of videos
 	0. IGL601
 		0. TP1
 			* A simple issue tracker